gpuweb/gpuweb/design/AdapterIdentifiers.md

 Because the unmasked values may contain higher entropy identifying information, the bar for querying it is quite a bit higher.
 Calling `requestAdapterInfo()` with any `unmaskHints` requires user activation, and will reject the promise otherwise.
 If the `unmaskHints` array contains any previously masked value it also requires that user consent be given before returning, and as such may display a prompt to the user asking if the page can access the newly requested GPU details before allowing the promise to resolve.
 If the user declines to give consent then the promise is rejected.

-Once the user has given their consent any future calls to `requestAdapterInfo()` should return the unmasked fields even if no `unmaskHints` are specified, and future instances of the same underlying adapter returned from `navigator.requestAdapter()` on that page load should also return unmasked data without requiring hints to be passed.
+Once the user has given their consent any future calls to `requestAdapterInfo()` should return the unmasked fields even if no `unmaskHints` are specified, and future instances of the same underlying adapter returned from `navigator.gpu.requestAdapter()` on that page load should also return unmasked data without requiring hints to be passed.

 Even after `unmaskHints` have been passed to `requestAdapterInfo()` the UA is still allowed to return empty string for attributes requested in the `unmaskHints` array if the UA cannot determine the value in question or decides not to reveal it.
 (UAs should not request user consent when unmasking is requested for attributes that will be left empty.)